Archive | August, 2010

 Understanding Signs

-My trip down memory lane this morning reminds me Ms. Taurus-Lotsa-Fun and her family where males outnumbered females 4 to 1 resulted in profound changes to my perspectives.
+My trip down memory lane this morning reminds me Ms. Taurus-Lotsa-Fun and her family where males outnumbered females 4 to 1.
+Her presences in my life made profound changes in my perspectives.

 She was mistress of the house where many of the local teeny-boppers chose to congregate.
 Good food, comfortable furnishings and a housekeeping code that allowed for the come and go traffic of young people all combined with laughter, jokes and wisdom from a cheerful Mom and story-telling Dad.